Oh hell. Not again.

 When you’re consistently beating your numbers from your previous workout, your body has NO CHOICE but to change.
 In this case, to get stronger and more athletic looking legs.

-Now if you’re lifting the same weights, reps or sets, doing the same workout as last time and your not beating your numbers then your body as no reason to change.
+Now if you’re lifting the same weights, reps or sets, doing the same workout as last time and you’re not beating your numbers then your body as no reason to change.
 Your body has no reason to get stronger more athletic looking; it has no reason to drop weight, it has no reason to be better because it’s already adapted to what you asked of it from the previous workout.
 Thus you stall.

 But, when you’re always beating your numbers from your previous workout then each and every week your body is changing.
 Get leaner, stronger, more athletic looking.